-- 4.1 Kiosks must be installed with a Platform that allows Contractor to track and manage data (e.g., survey responses, distribution rate, malfunction alert, etc.) and operations, and from which Contractor will be able to generate reports and data for County's review and auditing purposes.
+- 4.1 The Platform must be installed within each Kiosk to allow Contractor to track and manage data (e.g., survey responses, distribution rate, malfunction alert, etc.) and operations, and from which Contractor will be able to generate reports and data for County's review and auditing purposes.
 Data collection should include product uptake metrics, including, but not limited to the quantity of products dispensed and peak usage days and times. - 4.2 The Platform must, at a minimum, provide for the following functionalities and capabilities: Ability to offer participants a survey with up to 10 questions, the results of which will be shared with the County on a weekly basis, inclusive of all Kiosk Service Sites (aggregated and separate data). - 4.2.1 County will provide and update the screening questions in survey form for participants to complete when accessing an Antigen Test Kit or harm reduction product from a Kiosk.
-Screening questions may include information regarding race, ethnicity, age (in a range of choices), gender, zip code of residence, etc. but must not include any Personal Identifying Information ("PII") or Protected Health Information ("PHI"). - 4.2.2 Surveys will be anonymous, and the participant may opt out of taking the survey or may opt out of answering any of the specific questions of the survey. - 4.2.3 County will also provide translation for any languages determined necessary by County for inclusion in the survey. - 4.2.4 Contractor will maintain the Platform based on the County's needs and make County-requested necessary modifications to the Platform to account for any changes, as directed by County, all at no additional cost. - 4.2.5 Contractor must be able to collect data remotely from the Kiosks/Platform and send to the County, as needed. - 4.2.6 Contractor must also provide for management (e.g., orders and processing) of on-line survey-based requests for the Homebound Distribution Program.
+Screening questions may include information regarding race, ethnicity, age (in a range of choices), gender, zip code of residence, etc. but must not include any Personal Identifying Information ("PII") or Protected Health Information ("PHI"). - 4.2.2 Surveys will be anonymous, and the participant may opt out of answering any of the specific questions of the survey. - 4.2.3 County will also provide translation for any languages determined necessary by County for inclusion in the survey. - 4.2.4 Contractor will maintain the Platform based on the County's needs and make County-requested necessary modifications to the Platform to account for any changes, as directed by County, all at no additional cost. - 4.2.5 Contractor must be able to collect data remotely from the Kiosks/Platform and send to the County, as needed. - 4.2.6 Contractor must also provide for management (e.g., orders and processing) of on-line survey-based requests for the Homebound Distribution Program.
 The survey-based requests may be submitted by someone who identifies as homebound or on behalf of someone within the household who identifies as homebound.
-The request will include the recipient's name (or requestor's name if submitting on behalf of a homebound individual); recipient's shipping address, email address, and telephone number; an indication of whether the recipient is 65 years or older; confirmation that the recipient and/or any other members of the household are homebound individuals.
-To qualify, the recipient must be 65 years of age or older or homebound (regardless of age) and must not reside in a long-term care facility.
+The request will include the recipient's name (or requestor's name if submitting on behalf of a homebound individual); recipient's shipping address, email address, and telephone number; an indication of whether the recipient is 65 years or older; confirmation that the recipient does not reside in a long-term care facility; and if the recipient and/or any other members of the household are homebound individuals.
+To qualify, the recipient must be 65 years of age or older or identify as homebound (regardless of age) and must not reside in a long-term care facility.